Afif13/CSS-Tip/content/direction-aware-shapes/index.md

   width: 100%;
   inset-block: 0;
   translate: 100%;
-  /* Build you shape using whatever you want
+  /* Build your shape using whatever you want
     clip-path: ...;
     mask: ...;
     background: url(...);